xtendui/xtendui/src/gatsby/markdown/components/animation/index.md

 Add to the `body` the class `xt-body` to have this features:

-* **Flash of Unstyled Content (FOUC)**, **automatically disables page load duration** for animation and transition until javascript is loaded.
-You can disable this feature with `xt-optout-fouc` and keep others `xt-body` features.
+* **Prefers Reduced Motion**, **automatically disables duration** for css animation and transition when the the user has activated "Prefers Reduced Motion".
+You can disable this feature with `xt-optout-prm` and keep others `xt-body` features.

 * **Initial component animations**, **automatically disables duration** for animation and transition on `initial` class used in components init and reinit.
 You can disable this feature with `xt-optout-initial` and keep others `xt-body` features.

-* **Prefers Reduced Motion**, **automatically disables duration** for css animation and transition when the the user has activated "Prefers Reduced Motion".
-You can disable this feature with `xt-optout-prm` and keep others `xt-body` features.

 ## Javascript